January 1-3, 1928 (Sunday–Tuesday)

 Vaudeville

-George Lipschultz "The American Fritz Kreisler"—Famous radio star and Concert Master and Violin Virtuoso
+George Lipschultz "The American Fritz Kreisler"—Famous radio star and Concert Master and Violin

 Louis Frondi's "Gems from Spain"—A singing and dancing musical revue